How to Lower Blood Pressure

 3. Reduce sodium intake: Consuming too much sodium can raise blood pressure.
 Limit your sodium intake by avoiding processed foods, canned soups, and fast food.
 Instead, opt for fresh, whole foods and use herbs and spices to add flavor to your meals.

 4. Exercise regularly: Engaging in regular physical activity can help lower blood pressure.
-Aim for at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity exercise per week.
+Do at least 150 minutes of moderate exercise or 75 minutes of intense exercise every week.

 5. Limit alcohol consumption: Drinking excessive amounts of alcohol can raise blood pressure.
 If you choose to drink, do so in moderation.
 Men ought to restrict their consumption to two beverages daily, whereas women should confine it to one beverage daily.